 Built in 1976, by Equitable Equipment of Madisonville, Louisiana (hull #1661) as the Pye Theriot for Nolty J. Theriot Offshore of Golden Meadow, Louisiana.

-The tug was later acquired by the Marathon Petroleum Corporation of Findlay, Ohio where she was renamed as the Loretta J.
+In 1980, the tug was acquired by the Marathon Petroleum Corporation of Findlay, Ohio.
+Where she was renamed as the Loretta J.

-In the early 1990's the unit was acquired by the Eklof Marine Corporation of Staten Island, New York where she was renamed as the Yankee.
+In 1993, the unit was acquired by the Eklof Marine Corporation of Staten Island, New York.
+Where the tug was renamed as the Yankee.

-In 1993, the Eklof Marine Corporation of was acquired by K-Sea Transportation of New York where the Yankee retained her name.
-Her barge however, was renamed as the DBL 151.
+In 1998, the Eklof Marine Corporation of was acquired by K-Sea Transportation of East Brunswick, New Jersey.
+Where the tug retained her name.
+However, the barge was renamed as the DBL 151.

 In 2011, K-Sea Transportation was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.